A Jewish doctor who treated a patient with Nazi tattoos says the pandemic has tested his compassion | NewsChannel 3-12

 Dr. Taylor Nichols has faced hate in the emergency room before.
 He’s treated racist patients, and each time the Jewish physician has dipped into his well of compassion to do his job.

-Until a possible Covid-19 patient challenged the way he does his job.
+Until seeing a possible Covid-19 patient challenged the way he does his job.

 The patient’s skin was covered in Nazi tattoos, including a large swastika on his chest.
 Critically ill by the time he arrived by ambulance, the patient asked Nichols not to let him die.